 Or we can even drill into our top 3 products and see there was a dip at the end of 2015.
 We can ask why a higher proportion of our smaller clients are buying these products compared to our larger customers not buying anything.

 Obviously, things like these would make for a really good discussion to hear from your sales people and your management.
 This DAX formula is a really great technique that can actually be reused in a number of different scenarios.
 I highly recommend diving into this dynamic segmentation technique and having a look at how you could actually utilize that for yourself and for some of the analysis that you’re doing.

-I run through this particular technique in a comprehensive way in my Solving Analytical Scenarios course at Enterprise DNA Online.
+I run through this particular technique in a comprehensive way in my Solving Analytical Scenarios course at Enterprise DNA On-demand.
 Check this out to learn more.
-In this video, I run through an overview of how you could implement it yourselves and how it may look in your reports.
+In this video, I run through an overview of how you could implement it yourself and how it may look in your reports.